 Methods of Measuring your Organisational Sustainability

-An important indicator of sustainability is a company’s climate change impact, or cabon footprint.
-Measuring your carbon footprint is an advantageous way to start taking a look at the overall impact your product and organisation has on the environment and society, and setting emission reduction targets, including Science based targets.
-Carbon calculations are also necessary for sustainability reporting, such as complying with the Global Reporting Initiative standards, participating in the Carbon Disclosure project, or seeking an Eco Label.
+An important indicator of sustainability is a company’s climate change impact or carbon footprint.
+Measuring your carbon footprint is an advantageous way to start taking a look at the overall impact your product and organisation have on the environment and society, and setting emission reduction targets, including Science-based targets.
+Carbon calculations are also necessary for sustainability reporting, such as complying with the Global Reporting Initiative standards, participating in the Carbon Disclosure Project, or seeking an Eco Label.
 By measuring and reporting GHG emissions companies can begin to set targets and put in place emissions management initiatives to reduce emissions in the future.

 Another way companies are determining their ESG impact is via impact measurement, focused on the negative and positive externalities of the company’s business activities.
 Businesses and organizations rely on many resources including raw materials, industry knowledge, employees, investors and consumers.
 These can be categorized into different forms of ‘Capital’.
 These are: Natural Capital (environmental), Economic Capital (financial), Human Capital (knowledge and skills) or Social Capital (societal).

-One way to assess the contribution of a company is to measure the value of these resources by quantifying the impact into financial (monetization) or physical terms.
+One way to assess the contribution of a company is to measure the value of these resources by quantifying the impact in financial (monetisation) or physical terms.
 By assigning a value to various environmental impacts, it can be more easily compared to other indicators and communicated to management.
-For examples, this approach can be applied using Eco Efficiency Analysis, where financial information is combined with environmental information in order to optimize reduced environmental impact in proportion to a product’s cost-effectiveness.
+For example, this approach can be applied using Eco-Efficiency Analysis, where financial information is combined with environmental information in order to optimize reduced environmental impact in proportion to a product’s cost-effectiveness.

-The European union developed a standardized methodology for measuring environmental performance of an organisation called the Organisational Environmental Footprint (OEF).
+The European Union developed a standardized methodology for measuring the environmental performance of an organisation called the Organisational Environmental Footprint (OEF).
 The OEF is designed to reduce the environmental impacts associated with organisational activities (including supply chain).

 Corporate Reporting & Target Setting

-Communicating your organisational sustainability is increasingly done through corporate sustainability reporting .
-A sustainability report is a report published by a company or organization disclosing the economic, environmental and social impacts of its activities.
-It also presents the organization’s values, management approach and governance model, and demonstrates the link between its strategy and commitments to a sustainable global economy.
-Sustainability reporting can help to understand carbon performance, set goals, manage change more effectively and communicate sustainability performance to external stakeholders and customers.
+Communicating your organisational sustainability is increasingly done through corporate sustainability reporting.
+A sustainability report is a report published by a company or organization disclosing the economic, environmental, and social impacts of its activities.
+It also presents the organization’s values, management approach, and governance model, and demonstrates the link between its strategy and commitment to a sustainable global economy.
+Sustainability reporting can help to understand carbon performance, set goals, manage change more effectively, and communicate sustainability performance to external stakeholders and customers.